Money

 • greenTickCircle

-• You can usually transfer money in and out when needed without penalties (unlike a term deposit).
+• You can usually transfer money in and out when needed without penalties (unlike a business term deposit).

 • greenTickCircle